 Sensors supply information on assets – including when they were last serviced, how old they are, when a certain part was replaced – producing patterns that indicate normal functioning of the asset.
 Again, an anomaly in a pattern could indicate a problem – a leaking valve, for example.
 This allows municipalities to perform predictive plant maintenance – as opposed to reactive maintenance when it might be too late – to reduce downtime and maintain quality.

 SA loses R7 billion, or 25% of its non-billed water, due to leaking or burst water pipes and collapsing infrastructure annually.
-Advanced data analytics can drastically reduce the amount of water lost by predicting where losses are likely to occur based on demand – a new residential development that will have to be served by ageing infrastructure, for example – and asset data.
+Advanced data analytics through smart water metering solutions can drastically reduce the amount of water lost by predicting where losses are likely to occur based on demand – a new residential development that will have to be served by ageing infrastructure, for example – and asset data.

 Sensors in pipelines monitor water flow and will alert a municipality if there is a sudden and abnormal increase in pressure, which could suggest that a pipe has burst.
 Damage can be repaired timeously rather than having to rely on a member of the public to report the leak, which could be days – and millions of litres of water – later.